401 W. 7th Street,

 16 people favorited this theater

-Until the mid-1960’s, the theatre served as the downtown theatre for Warner Bros.
+Following a three weeks closure for refurbishment, which included the installation of 2,000 new seats, it reopened as the Warner Bros.
+Downtown Theatre on September 27, 1929 with Nancy Welford in “Gold Diggers of Broadway”.
+Al Jolson was guest of honor for the evening.
+The theatre served as the downtown theatre for Warner Bros. until the mid-1960’s.
 At that time, Metropolitan Theaters purchased the theatre and ran it for another twelve years, renamed Warrens Theatre.

 To see a little of the inside of this theatre, watch the Barbra Streisand film “Funny Girl” (note the exterior is from the backlot at the Burbank Studios).